devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 In RedHat family OS, You cannot add a user without having a group.

-So first lets add a user
+So first lets add a group before adding a user.